 If your home didn't sell, visit my Why Isn't My Home Selling page for a complete guide.

-Q: Why didn't my house sell when others in my neighborhood did?
+Q: Why didn't your house sell when others in your neighborhood did?

 A: Pricing, presentation, marketing, and strategy all affect how a home performs, even within the same neighborhood.
 A detailed review usually reveals exactly where things went off track.
 See the full guide on Why Isn't My Home Selling.

-Q: Should I lower my price before relisting?
+Q: Should you lower your price before relisting?

 A: Not always.
 Sometimes the problem isn't price at all, but how the home was presented or promoted.
 A strategy review helps decide whether a price change is needed or if other adjustments will have more impact.
 Read the complete relisting strategy on Why Isn't My Home Selling.

-Q: How long should I wait before relisting?
+Q: How long should you wait before relisting?

 A: It depends on what needs to change before you go back on the market — sometimes a quick relaunch works, other times it's smarter to wait for a stronger season.
 Get detailed answers on the Why Isn't My Home Selling page.